Experienced Child Custody Attorney in Laguna Hills, CA

 A court of this state may communicate with a court in another state concerning a proceeding arising under the UCCJEA to determine which state will exercise custody.
 The court may allow the parties to participate in the communication.
 If the parties are not able to participate in the communication, they must be given the opportunity to present facts and legal arguments before a decision on jurisdiction is made.

 Communication between courts on schedules, calendars, court records, and similar matters may occur without informing the parties.
 A record need not be made of this type of communication.
 On the other hand, a record must be made of a communication that is substantive.
 The parties must be informed promptly of the communication and granted access to the record.

 For the purposes of this section, “record” means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form (see California Family Code Section 3410 below).

 A parent or a party in a UCCJEA proceeding can offer testimony of witnesses who are located in other states including either party’s testimony and the child’s testimony.
 The testimony can be taken by deposition or any other means that California accepts for testimony taken in another state.
 The family court itself can order that the testimony of a person be taken in another state and may determine the method in which the testimony is taken.

-An Orange County family court can also allow an individual residing in another state to be deposed or to testify by telephone, audiovisual means, or other electronic means.
+An California family court can also allow an individual residing in another state to be deposed or to testify by telephone, audiovisual means, or other electronic means.
 The California family court shall cooperate with courts of other states in designating an appropriate location for the testimony.

 Documentary evidence transmitted from another state to a court of this state by technological means that do not produce an original writing may not be excluded from evidence on an objection based on the means of transmission (see California Family Code Section 3411 below)